ssitvit/Code-Canvas/README.md

 8. Create a Pull Request.
 9. Congratulations! 🎉 you've made your contribution.

-At last after successfully submitting a pull request you can view your work live at <a href="">SSIT LIVE </a>
+At last after successfully submitting a pull request you can view your work live at <a href="https://codecanvas.ieeessitvit.tech/">SSIT LIVE </a>